How to Write a Business Plan

 - What modifications or changes must be done to the company’s products or services to make them competitive in this industry?

 Industry Analysis Resources and Tools

-There are a number of free industry analysis resources and tools available to entrepreneurs preparing to write a business plan.
+There are several free industry analysis resources and tools available to entrepreneurs preparing to write a business plan.
 A few of the more popular sources of industry information include:

 - BizStats (www.bizstats.com): It offers statistics and financial data on businesses in a variety of industries as well as tools to calculate business valuation and cost of goods sold.

 - Securities and Exchange Commission (www.sec.gov/edgar.shtml): The SEC makes annual reports and other financial filings of publicly traded companies available for review at its website.